 But later, when the dust settles and we are no longer high on propaganda, all we will see is a statue to a power-hungry politician we used to think was better for some reason.
 And we will be ashamed to remember.

 And if we are smart and sober, we will silently get rid of those statues.
 (And hopefully, stop building new ones.)

 But until then the monuments that are already up should be somehow dealt with.
 And an angry mob tearing them down only victimizes them, as it triggers hysterical love for said politician in other groups.
 Don’t give old power-seekers that renewed attention.
 And don’t let those with a softer mind start looking for counter-intuitive excuses and justifications for old politicians and dictators – just because the dictator cannot be all bad, right?

 So unless you are the euphoric population of a city who just got rid of a nasty dictator that killed your family and took away your economic control, don’t perform cathartic acts of statue demolition.
 Do this instead.

 “The way Hungary treated this sensitive topic is to be considered exemplary even in international terms.”

 Árpád Göncz, President of Hungary (1991-2001)

-There they can be visited by Western tourists who want a cheap thrill (“How awful…“) before their foie gras downton, school groups who need to teach what not to do again – or at least with a better excuse – and artists with an agenda.
-And in the meantime the statues don’t bother the victims of authoritarian oppression.
+They can be visited there by Western tourists who want a cheap thrill (“How awful…“) before returning downtown to eat their foie gras dinners on a Danube cruise.
+They can be visited by school groups who need to see what not to do again, and even artists and filmmakers who need a historic throwback shot.
+In the meantime the statues don’t bother the victims of authoritarian oppression.